GENERAL ART/ PK-2 grade:

 Intermediate students are playing scales and working on Bonaparte’s Retreat, a folk song arranged by Mark O’Connor and Mexican dance, Firoliralera.
 The Theme of the Beethoven’s 5th Symphony is in our plans.
 In addition to the Fillmore spring concert, intermediate students will have some additional performing opportunities, one of which is DCPS Music Festival at the Kennedy Center in April.

 K – Shapes, Layers, and Digital Block Prints: Kindergarten students are using iMac’s and learning Photoshop as they explore black & white shapes, positive & negative space, colors, and keyboard commands.
 Photoshop tools used are the brush, eraser, lasso, color picker, layer panel, and history panel.
 Learning HOW to use a mouse is BIG this year because most of the K students have been using touch screen technology.

 2 – Digital Block Prints: Students are learning to explore black & white shapes, positive & negative space, and keyboard commands using iMac’s, Photoshop, the lasso & brush and command i.
 Students are creating original and some interpretive block prints.

 3-5 – Digital Collage: During the semester students may work on digital collage.
-Techniques may include Photo-Surreal, Metal Creatures, and the Cherry Blossom Contest – Students are working on their Cherry Blossom digital collage works for entry in the Youth Art Contest.
+Techniques may include Photo-Surreal, Metal Creatures, and the Cherry Blossom Contest.
+Cherry Blossom digital collage works are made ready for entry in the spring DC Youth Art Contest.

 The National Cherry Blossom Festival and DC Arts & Humanities Education Collaborative invite students from DC public and public charter schools in grades K through 12 to participate in the Youth Art Contest.
 Fillmore students have often been contest winners.
-Using Photoshop, students create original collaged compositions.
+Using Photoshop, students create original collage compositions.